How Network Topology Affects the Strength of Dangerous Power Grid Perturbations: Results

-Fig. \ref{fig:deg} shows the relationship between degree and single-node stability.
-Fig. \ref{fig:stab_deg} does not show a correlation between basin stability bound and a node's degree.
-Nodes with low basin stability bound are not captured by this plot as their values lie below the $15.9\%$ percentile range; these nodes are better examined by looking at the basin stability bound values for different network motifs.
-Fig. \ref{fig:surviv_deg} shows the dependence of survivability bound on degree --- a strong negative correlation is seen.
-Fig. \ref{fig:surviv_deg2} also shows a negative correlation with survivability bound and degree.
-However, nodes with a degree of one show variable values of survivability bound.
-Nodes of degree one can be further bifurcated into proper leaves, sparse sprouts, class 1 dense sprouts and class 2 dense sprouts.
-These node classes are examined to identify vulnerable network structures better.
+Fig. \ref{fig:surviv_deg2} also shows a negative correlation with survivability bound $( \omega^+ = 5)$ and degree.
+However, nodes with a degree of one take a wide range of survivability bound values.
+Nodes of degree one can be further bifurcated into proper leaves, sparse sprouts, class 1 dense sprouts, and class 2 dense sprouts.
+These node classes are examined in Fig. \ref{fig:class}.

-Fig. \ref{fig:class} shows the average single-node stability values for the different classes of nodes.
-In Fig. \ref{fig:stab_class}, we observe that class 1 and class 2 dense sprouts are the least stable nodes out of all the nodes with a degree of one.
-Additionally, Fig. \ref{fig:stab_class} shows that class 1 and class 2 inner tree nodes have low stability bound values.
-In Fig. \ref{fig:surviv_class}, we observe that root nodes and bulk nodes have the lowest survivability bound values.
-These nodes are in the interior of networks and are thus generally well-connected and have a higher degree than other nodes.
+Fig. \ref{fig:class} shows the average single-node stability values for the different classes of nodes described in section \ref{sec:mot}.
+In Fig. \ref{fig:stab_class}, we observe that class 1 and class 2 dense sprouts have the lowest basin stability bound values out of all the nodes with a degree of one.
+Additionally, Fig. \ref{fig:stab_class} shows that class 1 and class 2 inner tree nodes have low basin stability bound values.
+In Fig. \ref{fig:surviv_class}, we observe that root nodes and bulk nodes have the lowest survivability bound values (with $w^+=1$).
+These nodes are in the interior of networks and thus have a higher degree than other nodes.
 This agrees with the fact that survivability bound is negatively correlated with a node's degree (Fig. \ref{fig:surviv_deg}).
-In Fig \ref{fig:surviv_class2}, it is observed that dense sprouts have the lowest survivability bound values.
+In Fig \ref{fig:surviv_class2}, it is observed that dense sprouts have the lowest survivability bound values (with $w^+=5$).
 Thus, as the allowed frequency deviations increase, dense sprouts move from having relatively high survivability values compared to other nodes to having the lowest survivability values.

+{The plots in Fig. \ref{fig:class} capture the average single-node stability for different node classes; however, these plots do not account for outlier values that lie below the $15.9 \%$ percentile.
+To investigate the most vulnerable nodes in a network, examining the stability of outlier nodes is required.
+To examine the stability of the least stable nodes for each node class, we define the following metric known as tail expectation:

+Here, $X_c$ is a random variable that takes on stability values that follow the distribution of the computed stability values of the node class $c$, and $q_{c, \: p}$ is the value of the $p^\text{th}$ percentile of the distribution.
+For the analysis, we choose $p = 3 \%$, implying $T_{c, \: p}$ is the expected value of stability for the lowest $3\%$ of stability values.}